StanJulia/CmdStan.jl/docs/src/INTRO.md

 rc, mcmcchain, cnames = stan(...)

 # Example of postprocessing, e.g. Highest Posterior Density Interval.
-MCMCChain.hpd(mcmcchain[:, 8, :])
+MCMCChains.hpd(mcmcchain[:, 8, :])

 # Plot the draws for a variable.
 plot(mcmcchain[:, 8, :], [:mixeddensity, :autocor, :mean])
 savefig("bernoulli.pdf")  # save to a pdf file
 ```

-This workflow uses [StanMCMCChain.jl](https://github.com/StanJulia/StanMCMCChain.jl) to create an [MCMCChain.jl](https://github.com/TuringLang/MCMCChain.jl) object for further processing by TuringLang/MCMCChain.
+This workflow uses [StanMCMCChains.jl](https://github.com/StanJulia/StanMCMCChains.jl) to create an [MCMCChains.jl](https://github.com/TuringLang/MCMCChains.jl) object for further processing by TuringLang/MCMCChains.
 A similar workflow is available for Mamba [StanMamba.jl[](https://github.com/StanJulia/StanMamba.jl).
 Another option is to convert the array of draw values to a DataFrame using [StanDataFrames.jl](https://github.com/StanJulia/StanDataFrames.jl).

 The default value for the `output_format` argument in Stanmodel() is :array which causes stan() to call a (dummy) conversion method convert_a3d() and returns an array of values.

 Currently 4 other values for `output_format` are used, i.e. :dataframe, :mambachain and :mcmcchain.
-The associated methods for `convert_a3d` are provided by StanDataFrames, StanMamba and StanMCMCChain.
+The associated methods for `convert_a3d` are provided by StanDataFrames, StanMamba and StanMCMCChains.
 CmdStan.jl also provides the output_format option :namedarray

 ## Other MCMC options in Julia